Murf vs ElevenLabs Pricing: Seats, Units and the 1-Seat Trap

 The tools overlap, but they are not solving the same core problem.
 ElevenLabs feels audio-first.
 Murf feels production-first.

-That distinction matters for SEO too: a user searching for an AI voice generator may want ElevenLabs, while a user searching for e-learning voiceover may convert better on Murf.
+That distinction matters for search intent too: someone searching for an AI voice generator may want ElevenLabs, while someone searching for e-learning voiceover may be better served by Murf.

 Murf vs ElevenLabs by job